 What we undertake as a research enquiry

-Enquiries that cannot be responded to in a short timeframe and email or other written enquiries may be referred to our research enquiry service.
+Enquiries that cannot be responded to in a short timeframe may be referred to our research enquiry service.

 Depending on the nature of the enquiry, this extended service provides:

-- guidance on the most appropriate information resources for you to continue with your own research
+- guidance on the most appropriate information resources for you to continue with your research independently

 - details of resources librarians have consulted to respond to your enquiry.